periph/website/site/content/_index.md

 For [application developers](/project/library/), using `periph` as a library provides OS-independent bus interfacing.
 It really tries hard to _get out of the way_.
-Here's the canonical "toggle a LED" example:
+Here's the minimal "toggle a LED" example:

 ~~~go